openearth/rws-bathymetry/index.md

 **Water levels**

 <a href="assets/images/nes_L8_S2_overlap.png"><img src="assets/images/nes_L8_S2_overlap.png" alt="hi" class="center"/></a>
 Water level measurements plotted in gray have been derived from a buoy off the coast of Nes, The Netherlands (5.7609, 53.4311).
 Corresponding cloud-free (<15% coverage) images between 2015 to the present from Landsat 8 and Sentinel 2 are plotted in red and blue, respectively.

-False colour Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.
+These images were then sorted by water level from in-situ Matroos data.
+Location in the Netherlands, along the North Sea (6.20, 53.41).
+The movies below provide a visualization of the intertidal zone and waterlevel changes within the Ameland region.

 <iframe src="https://player.vimeo.com/video/264566972?autoplay=1&loop=1" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/264566972">False colour L8 and S2 sorted by water level</a> from <a href="https://vimeo.com/user83949260">Christine Rogers</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-RGB Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.
+False colour Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.

 <iframe src="https://player.vimeo.com/video/264566971?autoplay=1&loop=1" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/264566971">RGB L8 and S2 sorted by water level</a> from <a href="https://vimeo.com/user83949260">Christine Rogers</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+RGB Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.

 [Code](https://code.earthengine.google.com/38a551ad6f10413f5ede7daafc30c97b) which creates and exports above videos.

-Images from Landsat 8 and Sentinel 2, filtered by years 2015 to the present and cloud cover, then sorted by water level from in-situ Matroos data.
-Location in the Netherlands, along the North Sea (6.20, 53.41).

 **Jarkus transects**
 <a href="assets/images/3002500_jarkus_region.png"><img src="assets/images/3002500_jarkus_region.png" alt="hi"  class="inline" width="95%"/></a>